EscarlethFatima/items-selenium-tests/README.md

 ITEMS-TESTS
 -----------
-items-tests is an test framework to automate test cases of Stranger Things items web page.
+items-tests is a test framework to automate test cases of Stranger Things items web page.
 Please follow  the next instructions to execute the tests.

 REQUIREMENTS
 -----------------------------------